bjmt/yamtk/README.md

 provided via `stdin`, performance degradation with higher motif counts, and restricting thread usage to 1.

-(After a brief look around, I have yet to find a faster motif scanner.
-I of course stand ready to be corrected.)

 ## Compatible motif formats

 The format will be auto-detected by minimotif.
 A brief overview of the